Scandinavian carnival buns (and where to eat them in the Netherlands)

 I went on an interrail trip and had a stop in Denmark, back to Grenaa and Aarhus

 Last summer I wanted a little holiday for myself, and as I already had to go home to Italy, I realized I could just do that by train and visit people on the way.
-My first idea was going to Sweden, and stop by in Denmark.
-However, I ended up not going to Sweden (I ended up doing that for my birthday in February..)
+My first idea was going to Sweden, and stop by in Denmark, the Germany and eventually Italy.
+However, I ended up not going to Sweden, that will be for another time.

 On 23rd August I went to Aarhus according to my plan!
 Main reason was meeting another friend 2 years later :).
 It started kind of bad, I could use my friend’s bike, but the saddle was way too high for me, so I first went on foot, which meant walking 1,5 hours.
 But I enjoyed the place and for once it was okay.
 Then I realized I should have taken the phone charger, and went all the way back.
 At that point walking again would take too long..
 So I took the bike.
 Well, that wasn’t the most hyggelig thing.
 But despite falling once (I had to bike with the tip of my feet) I got to the letbane stop 30 secs before the train arrived!!
 Just in time to lock the bike..

-So once in Aarhus I went to my friend’s place, her dad arrived in the meantime and we chatted a little.
-They convinced me to go to Den Gamle By, even though there wasn’t soo much time left before the closing time.
+Once in Aarhus I went to my friend’s place, her dad arrived in the meantime and we chatted a little.
+They convinced me to go to Den Gamle By, even though there wasn’t so much time left before the closing time.

 I walked headed there, and on the way I entered a second hand shop (genbrug) where I found a nice green-white striped tshirt, for just 20 DKK (3€), the brand was Finnish Marimekko, so a bonus point.

 I reached Den Gamle By and went through it very fast, though I didn’t have the time to read most signs.. oh well.
-It did cost me 25€ but I wouldn’t be there soon again..
+It did cost me 25€ but I wouldn’t be there soon again… – I ended up visiting again 3 years later though, and for free!

-Though I didn’t enter the museum, had nor energies nor time nor will to spend more money on the ticket (Although one day I should walk in the rainbow circle) .
 What I did was going up the stairs and then straight to the museum shop!
-I got my first books in Danish, written by Aarhus university professors, from a series of booklets called Tænke Pauser (Breaks to think(?): one about Dreams (Om Drøm) and one about Europe (simply ‘Europa’).
-Fast forward 1 month I finished and really enjoyed them!
+I got my first books in Danish, written by Aarhus university professors, from a series of booklets called Tænke Pauser (‘Breaks to think’: one about Dreams (Om Drøm) and one about Europe (Europa).
 The museum sold also quite a lot of Moomin and Pippi Longstocking (in Danish Pippi Langstrømpe) things… But i resisted..

-On the evening we watched a Danish horror-ish series called Equinotium, Not my thing, but watching stuff in other languages is always a good idea.
+We watched a Danish series called Equinotium, Not my thing, but watching stuff in other languages is always a good idea.
 Also some random tv-reality shows.
 I had a lot of trouble understanding my friend’s sarcastic comments in Danish though, gotta improve.

 Days to celebrate Finnish culture